Philosophical Questions: Society

 [personal profile] ysabetwordsmith

-Today is cloudy and mild.
+Today is partly cloudy and warm.

 I put out water for the birds.